port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 Before we begin, make sure you have:

 - Access to your Port account
-- Permissions to create and edit Self-Service Actions and Automations
+- Permissions to create and edit self service actions and automations
 - A basic understanding of JSON and JQ expressions

 ## Creating the Self-Service Action